-This page brings together content related to youth from across the Foundation's grantmaking.
+A collection of content related to youth from across the Foundation's grantmaking

-MacArthur supports reform in 32 states and a national movement to improve the lives of young people in trouble with the law, while enhancing public safety and holding young offenders accountable for their actions.
+MacArthur supports juvenile justice reform in 35 states and aims to accelerate a national juvenile justice reform movement to improve the lives of young people in trouble with the law, while enhancing public safety.

 Seeking to expand the base of knowledge about juvenile crime and delinquency; to improve decision making in the current system; and to prepare the way for the next generation of reform.